HaoMy-Tran/Data-analysis-exercises/README.md

 - **Data Pre-processing**: I made sure every column was in the right format and ready to talk to other tables.<br>
 - **Merging & Linking**: I used Merge and other transformation tools to organize the data into clear Dimension and Fact tables.<br>
-- **Designing the Star Schema:** My main goal was to build an optimal "Star" structure, ensuring that the relationships between tables were logical, clean, and efficient for reporting.
+- **Designing the Schema:** My main goal was to build an optimal Snowflake structure, ensuring that the relationships between tables were logical, clean, and efficient for reporting.

 ## 3. What I have learned